Special effects makeup in horror movies: What it takes to create the goriest (and grossest) scenes

 The gorier the better

-With Halloween approaching steadily, horror movie marathons are well underway.
+With Halloween upon us again, horror movie marathons are well underway.
 Arguably, one of the best and often overlooked aspects of horror as a genre is how a little special effects makeup can bring the genres most iconic characters and scenes to life.

 While video special effects in the film industry have come a long way with the introduction of CGI, practical special effects are still in use to this day.
 Naturally, we had to review some of the most impressive moments in horror SFX makeup to date.